born-to-be-mad/learn-k8s/README.md

 *Kubernetes* is an open-source platform designed to automate deploying, scaling, and operating application containers.
 *Kubernetes* is an open-source container-orchestration system for automating computer application deployment, scaling, and management.
 It was originally designed by Google and is now maintained by the Cloud Native Computing Foundation.

-Two main features that allow Kubernetes Clusters to scale are registration and discovery.
+Two main features that allow Kubernetes Clusters to scale are 'registration' and 'discovery'.

 *KS Architecture Overview*:
 * Master Node (APi server, scheduler, Controller Manager)